Thorgan Hazard: Borussia Dortmund

 On 22 May 2019, Hazard joined Borussia Dortmund on a five-year contract for a reported fee of €25.5 million.
 He joined the club at the same time as new teammate Julian Brandt, who arrived from Bayer Leverkusen.
 He was part of the squad that won the DFB-Pokal in the 2020–21 season.

 Loan to PSV

-On 31 January 2023, Hazard joined Eredivisie club PSV Eindhoven on a loan deal until the end of the season.
+On 31 January 2023, Hazard joined Eredivisie club PSV on loan until the end of the season.
 He scored on his debut in a 2–2 draw against Feyenoord.

+Anderlecht

+On 6 September 2023, Hazard joined Belgian Pro League club Anderlecht on a three-year contract, for a reported fee of €4 million.

+On 28 January 2024, He scored his first goal for the club in a Pro League match against Royale Union Saint-Gilloise, where he scored the equaliser for Anderlecht in the last minutes of the game, which ended in a 2–2 draw.